Prasad-Bojja/File-sharing-app/README.md

 ## Start the development server:
 - python manage.py runserver

-## Access the application
-- Consider adding a brief description of what users can expect to see when they access the application at https://prasadbojja.pythonanywhere.com/

 ## Usage
 - File Upload: Navigate to the home page and use the file upload interface to select and upload files.
 - File Download: Click on the download link to download files shared by others.
 You can also download multiple files in ZIP format by clicking the "Download Files" button.